zynachs/s3k-monitor/project-report.md

 ### Elin Kårehagen

 Due to joining the course later than Zacharias and lacking some of the required prior knowledge, mostly programing in C, I early on felt it was hard to keep up and make a meaningful contribution.
 This led to us splitting the project into two separate but still very intertwined branches.
 I have focused on the process of code authentication.
-As described above the ARS128 library was provided to us as a resource for this project and a natural next step in this project would probably be to expand to asymmetric encryption.
+As described above the AES128 library was provided to us as a resource for this project and a natural next step in this project would probably be to expand to asymmetric encryption.
 However I perceived this as too big of a project for me, so instead I continued with creating the file format for the application which was more of a challange in my degree of difficulty.
 The pieces of code I have produced for this project are genpayload.py, app_format.c and the small part in the monitor handling the process of authentication.
-I have also been lead on structuring this report.

 ### Zacharias Terdin